 Students must meet with a professional/faculty advisor to develop an academic improvement plan after being readmitted.

-Appendix L – Class Attendance and Participation Procedure
+Appendix K – Class Attendance and Participation Procedure

 Relates to CWU 501-20(38)

 Class Attendance and Participation

 Students should obtain written documentation from the faculty member via email correspondence, letter, or any other form of written communication on whether absences in the course will be approved, stating which absences will be approved, and defining any accommodations for missed assignments.
 The written documentation will serve as verification of the agreement.